Perhaps you’re tasked with rolling out a major software change in your organization, or you’re about to migrate all your documents to a new system.

 Training your end-users

-Employees will feel more confident about using the new software or technology if they’ve been involved in training before the new system goes live.
-There are several ways of training your staff as end-users of the software or technology the project is implementing; using the “train-the-trainer” approach by creating super users out of your end-users to train the rest of your staff, outsourcing it to a training partner or even dedicated time for asynchronous online learning.
+Employees will feel more confident about using the new software or technology if they’ve been involved in a training program before the new system goes live.
+There are several ways of training your staff as end-users of the software or technology the project is implementing: using the “train-the-trainer” approach by creating super users out of your end-users to train the rest of your staff, outsourcing it to a training partner, or even dedicating time to asynchronous online training.

 Important training steps to follow